CellularGenomicMedicine/Pregnancy_loss_study/README.md

 # Pregnancy loss study

 In this study we applied genome haplarithmisis to 94 miscarried products of conception (POCs) with normal parental and POC karyotypes.
 Utilizing parental DNA as well as POC extraembryonic mesoderm (EM) and chorionic villi (CV) DNA, representing embryonic and trophoblastic tissues, enabled characterization of the genomic landscape of both lineages.
-In contrast to viable pregnancies where mosaic chromosomal abnormalities are often restricted to CV, such as confined placental mosaicism, we found that in PLs, the situation is reversed with a higher degree of mosaic chromosomal imbalances in EM rather than CV, indicating that the aberrations originate by the end of the first embryonic week, before blastocyst formation.
-Our results stress the critical importance of scrutinizing the full allelic architecture of genomic abnormalities in pregnancy loss to improve the clinical management and basic research of this devastating condition.

 ## 1. Data conversion
 SNP genotyping for the pregnancy loss study was performed in three runs.
 Raw genotyping data was converted into data that is compatible with haplarithmisis.